RedisLabs/redislabs-docs/content/rs/release-notes/legacy-release-notes/rlec-4-2-october-2015.md

     yum install policycoreutils-python
     semanage fcontext -a -t var_log_t '/var/opt/redislabs/log(/.\*)?'
     restsorecon -R /var/opt/redislabs/log
-- **Issue**: In the Replica of process, if the target database does not have replication enabled and it is restarted or fails for any reason, the data on target database might not be in sync with the source database, although the status of the Replica of process indicates it is.**Workaround**: You need to manually stop and restart the synchronization process in order to ensure the databases are in sync.
+- **Issue**: In the Replica Of process, if the target database does not have replication enabled and it is restarted or fails for any reason, the data on target database might not be in sync with the source database, although the status of the Replica Of process indicates it is.**Workaround**: You need to manually stop and restart the synchronization process in order to ensure the databases are in sync.
-- **Issue**: In the Replica of process, if the source database is resharded while the replica of process is active, the synchronization process will fail.**Workaround**: You need to manually stop and restart the synchronization process after
+- **Issue**: In the Replica Of process, if the source database is resharded while the replica of process is active, the synchronization process will fail.**Workaround**: You need to manually stop and restart the synchronization process after